GSA/digitalgov.gov/content/events/2018/01/2018-01-26-us-web-design-standards-monthly-users-call.md

 - John Donmoyer
 - Dan Williams

-This call will be help over Zoom.
-Link will be provided upon registration.

 _This talk is open to federal employees who work on digital projects that could use the Web Design Standards._